 These amendments are effective for annual periods starting on or after 1 January 2016.
-The Company is in the process of assessing the impact of the amendments on its financial statements.
+The Group is in process of assessing the impact of the amendments on its consolidated financial statements.

 Amendments to IAS 16 Property, Plant and Equipment and IAS 41 Agriculture: Bearer Plants